absagarcia/date_picker_bottom_sheet/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# DatePickerTextField
+# DatePickerBottomSheet

-`DatePickerTextField` is a customizable widget that combines a `TextFormField` with a date picker, providing a user-friendly date input experience.
+`DatePickerBottomSheet` is a customizable widget that combines a `TextFormField` with a date picker, providing a user-friendly date input experience.

 ## Features